Free Speech Union: Legal actions

-In 2024, the FSU advised Lucy Connolly not to plead guilty over an X post which sentencing Judge Melbourne Inman KC said was "intended to incite serious violence".

 In September 2025, the FSU assisted Graham Linehan by providing lawyers after he was arrested at Heathrow Airport over X posts.
-In October of the same year the police dropped their probe against Linehan, who subsequently sued the Metropolitan Police for wrongful arrest; the FSU instructed lawyers to assist in his case.
+In October of the same year the police dropped their probe against Linehan, who subsequently sued the Metropolitan Police for wrongful arrest with the help of the FSU, who instructed lawyers on his behalf.
+The Metropolitan Police ultimately paid Linehan a settlement of £25,000 and publicly apologised for "the considerable distress caused to Mr Linehan".

-The FSU funded the successful appeal of Hamit Coskun, who had been convicted of "a religiously aggravated public order offence" for burning a copy of the Quran during a protest outside the Turkish embassy.
+The FSU funded the successful appeal of Hamit Coskun, who had been convicted of a religiously aggravated public order offence for shouting Islamophobic statements while burning a copy of the Quran outside the Turkish embassy, in what was reportedly a protest against the government of Recep Tayyip Erdoğan.

 Leadership

 In addition to Young, directors of the union include Douglas Murray, Inaya Folarin Iman, and Nigel Biggar.

 The Legal Advisory Council of the FSU consists of sixteen lawyers, among them law professor Raymond Wacks.

 The Media/PR Advisory Council consists of several journalists including Julia Hartley-Brewer and Allison Pearson, as well philosopher Arif Ahmed.

 The FSU Advisory Board includes politician Jim Sillars.